10 Times To Trust Your Mama Intuition

 4. Dangerous online presence

 Cyberspace is a scary place for children these days.
 It’s easy for online predators to lure kids in with seemingly harmless emails, pictures, or chat rooms.
 Pay attention to what your child is doing online and who they are interacting with.
-Keep track of all the passwords to your child’s online accounts, games, and social media, and never let a child use the Internet unsupervised.
+Keep track of all the passwords to your kid’s online accounts, games, and social media, and never let them use the Internet unsupervised.
 Young children should not have unrestricted access to tablets, smartphones, or computers, and parental controls are important for online safety.
 Teach your children that not everyone on the Internet is who they say they are, and that dangerous criminals can target children easily in online gaming or on social media.

 5. Untrustworthy family members